Creator And Founder Jayne E Bennett

 Here is a little bit of my personal history and my creative purpose.

-the way I grew up and how I’ve been living my whole life.
+the way I grew up and how I’ve been living my entire life.

-I was born and raised in Tacoma Washington, and currently reside in Carnegie Pennsylvania.
+I was born and raised in Tacoma Washington, and currently reside in Ocala Florida (with a 30 year pit stop in the Pittsburgh area)

-I also remember wandering , one time, onto some old abandoned estate.
-As we broke through the scraggly overgrowth, there appeared, all of a sudden, a few shabby and yet still so beautiful, old fountains and cement sculptures amongst the huge overgrown Rhodedendron in full bloom, as well as many other unique trees and flowers.
+I also remember wandering , one time, onto an old abandoned estate.
+As we broke through the scraggly overgrowth, there appeared, all of a sudden, a few shabby and yet still so beautiful, old fountains and cement sculptures amongst the huge overgrown Rhododendron in full bloom, as well as many other unique trees and flowers.

 Obviously, a garden like this one used to be, held some very unusual plants not commonly found elsewhere.
 My mother would take ‘cuttings’ and turn what seemed to be, almost dead sticks, into new life.
 It was exciting to watch them sprout, grow, and become beautiful again.